Nulogy takes center stage in Nashville for its 2023 xChange conference

 Join supply chain practitioners April 25-27 in Music City for groundbreaking presentations and networking

-TORONTO, April 5, 2023 /CNW/ - Pack your cowboy boots and hightail it to the Music City—home of Nulogy xChange 2023 for three entertainment and information filled days this April!
+TORONTO, April 5, 2023 /PRNewswire/ - Pack your cowboy boots and hightail it to the Music City—home of Nulogy xChange 2023 for three entertainment and information filled days this April!

 From April 25-27, 2023, the Embassy Suites in downtown Nashville will be packed to the brim with keynotes, panel discussions, workshops, networking opportunities and more.